 This work will extend far beyond our bioregion, as we are working hard to popularize these techniques and discoveries through our nationally-syndicated radio show/podcast, webinar series, research papers, and documentary shorts.
 The vision includes a prescription for local nurseries and seed/fungal banks in every watershed, upholding the essentiality of the involvement and consultation of local First Nations land-stewards.

 We are humbled that our December 2017 kickstarter campaign rose to be the most backed farm project in kickstarter history.
 This tremendous groundswell of community support has provided us with the initial funding necessary to launch the project into full swing.
-In early 2018, we joined in partnerships with Art For Trees Foundation and One Tree Planted.
-Additionally, we are in conversations of potential collaboration with the Redwood Forest Foundation, Trout Unlimited, Ridgewood Ranch, Bureau of Land Management, and the Pomo and Wintun-Wailaki tribes.
+In early 2018, we joined in partnerships with Art For Trees Foundation and are in conversations of potential collaboration with the Trees Foundation, Redwood Forest Foundation, Trout Unlimited, Ridgewood Ranch, Bureau of Land Management, and the Pomo and Wintun-Wailaki tribes.

 The 1 Million Redwoods Project has been in the works since 2014, when For The Wild began designing the 500-acre nursery/research forest in Northern California.
 After three years of observation of the habits of the plants, wildlife, streams and weather, founding members Ayana and March Young finalized a design that incorporates permaculture principles, traditional knowledge, and new understandings in ecological science.